philipnation/projectcommerce/README.md

 ## user's dashboard features

 The clients will be able to manage their store.
-Example: add products, view orders, mark order as delivered, send mail or sms when order is delivered, track growth, view analysis of the shop, set target, add coupons,etc.
+Example: add products, view orders, mark order as delivered, send mail or sms when order is delivered or declined, track growth, view analysis of the shop, set target, add coupons,etc.

 ## admin's dashboard features